mui/material-ui/docs/data/base/components/select/select.md

 import { useSelect } from '@mui/base/SelectUnstyled';
 ```

-The `useSelect` hook lets you apply the functionality of `SelectUnstyled` to a fully custom component.
+The `useSelect` hook lets you apply the functionality of Unstyled Select to a fully custom component.
 It returns props to be placed on the custom component, along with fields representing the component's internal state.

 Hooks _do not_ support [slot props](#slot-props), but they do support [customization props](#customization).